 Hamas encouraged a series of attacks by Palestinians on Israelis — stabbings, kamikaze car crashes and shootings — as well as unrest in contested east Jerusalem in late 2014.
-The renewed violence came in the wake of a 50-day conflict between Gaza militants and Israeli forces that killed more than 2,100 Palestinians and 70 Israelis before ending in a truce Aug.
-26. The agreement eased restrictions on Gaza’s border crossing to let in materials for reconstruction and humanitarian aid.
-Israeli Prime Minister Benjamin Netanyahu had halted U.S.-sponsored talks aimed at a broader settlement of the Palestinian-Israeli conflict in April when Hamas and Fatah, the political organization of Palestinian President Mahmoud Abbas, agreed to create a unity government.
+The renewed violence came in the wake of a 50-day conflict between Gaza militants and Israeli forces that killed more than 2,100 Palestinians and 70 Israelis and caused mass destruction in Gaza.
+A United Nations panel found evidence suggesting both sides committed war crimes during the battle.
+Earlier in 2014, Israeli Prime Minister Benjamin Netanyahu halted U.S.-sponsored talks aimed at a settlement of the Palestinian-Israeli conflict when Hamas and Fatah, the political organization of Palestinian President Mahmoud Abbas, agreed to create a unity government.
 A split in 2007 had left Hamas in charge of Gaza and Fatah in charge of the West Bank.
 The reconciliation has been on shaky ground since November, with mutual suspicion that has led to mass arrests by rival local authorities in both territories.
 Joint rule, however, has survived the strains so far.